Mona Lisa replicas and reinterpretations: Background

 At the beginning of the 16th century, Leonardo da Vinci was commissioned by Florentine nobleman Francesco del Giocondo to paint a portrait of his wife, Lisa.

 The painting is believed to have been undertaken between 1503 and 1506.

 Leonardo's portrait of Mona Lisa ("Mona" or "Monna" being the Italian honorific for "Madame") has been on display as part of the permanent collection at Paris' Louvre museum since 1797.
-It is also known as La Joconde in French and La Gioconda in Italian.t.
+It is also known as La Joconde in French and La Gioconda in Italian.